SilverTorch: A Unified Model-based System to Democratize Large-Scale Recommendation on GPUs: SilverTorch Model Design

 \section{SilverTorch Model Design}

 The idea of SilverTorch is to define the recommendation serving components as model, which provides a unified interface and enables the co-design between components.
 This section first introduces key abstractions in SilverTorch, and discuss in-model design containing the bloom index based feature filtering and a fused Int8 ANN search.
 Finally, we discuss a co-designed ANN search and feature filtering algorithm.
-Overall, SilverTorch follows two design principles.

 \underline{Index as Model}.
-In recommendation systems, both ANN search and feature filtering are required to efficiently serve online requests within a service level agreement(e.g., 80ms P99 latency).
-A typical recommendation query can be defined as follows:
+Both ANN search and feature filtering are required to efficiently serve online retrieval requests within a latency budget.
+A recommendation query can be defined as follows:

 A concrete example is below: